hammerheim-game/hammerheim-rules/3-warbands.md

 Infighting: Beastmen are creatures of abhorrant temprament, and have more in common with Orcs than Humans when it comes to patience and discipline.
-At the start of your movement phase if there are any Gors or Ungors who did not charge an enemy but who are within charge range of an allied henchman they must take a Leadership test.
+At the start of your movement phase if there are any Gor or Ungor henchmen who did not charge an enemy but who are within charge range of an allied henchman they must take a Leadership test.
 If the Gor or Ungor fails the test, he must attempt to charge one allied henchman within range (the player may choose which).
 The Gor or Ungor will then fight the allied henchman in the player's combat phase and, assuming they both survived, will move the combatants 1" apart at the end of their turn.
 A Gor or Ungor that kills an allied henchman in their way gains +1 experience.
-Hero Gors or Ungors are so brash and arrogant that they will even target allied heroes.
+Heroes who gain infighting are so brash and arrogant that they will even target allied heroes.
 Warbands in Formal Alliances that are attacked by Beastmen in this way may break the alliance in their turn in reparation.
 Alignment: the Warband’s Alignment is Chaotic